Bart Sawyer: W*ING (1993–1994)

 Between 1993 and 1994, Stewart made several trips to Japan appearing for W*ING.
 On May 27, 1993, he and Killer Kyle wrestled Mitsuhiro Matsunaga and Shoji Nakamaki at W*ING Dog in the Box.
 On June 18, 1993, he faced Mr. Pogo in a Scramble Bunkhouse Death match at Korakuen Hall.
 On February 11, 1994, Stewart wrestled Kazumi Masasaki in a Falls Count Anywhere match.
 Four days later, he battled Jason the Terrible in a Barbedwire Baseball match.

 Independent circuit (1994–1995)

 Sawyer also made a brief stop in the USWA, with wins over Tony Falk, Reggie B. Fine and Leon Downs, before moving back to the Pacific Northwest.
 In the spring of 1995, Sawyer joined Richard Small's short-lived Pacific Coast Wrestling promotion.
-On March 4, 1995, Sawyer and Bruiser Brian Cox (wrestlerdefeated) Buddy Wayne and Lou Andrews in Portland to become the inaugural tag team champions.
+On March 4, 1995, Sawyer and Bruiser Brian Cox defeated Buddy Wayne and Lou Andrews in Portland to become the inaugural tag team champions.